 • baking powder & baking soda: I like to use both for an extra light and moist quick bread!

-• salt: helps balance out all of the sweetness
+• salt: to balance out the sweetness

-• more vegetable oil: I prefer using oil in this batter rather than butter because the oil yields a more moist bread that lasts longer.
+• vegetable oil: I prefer using oil in this batter rather than butter because the oil yields a more moist bread that lasts longer.
 If you don’t have vegetable oil, any neutral flavored oil will work (like peanut, canola, or corn oil)

 • vanilla extract

 1. Make your cinnamon swirl.
 Mix together all of the ingredients for the swirl, and set aside.